Detroit Fellows Tutoring Project

 The most popular Honors College service-learning course, the Detroit Fellows Tutoring Project will allow you to earn 2, 3 or 4 credits for teaching reading skills to children in kindergarten through second grade in Detroit Public Schools.
 This opportunity is open to all WSU undergraduate students.

-- Tutor in schools three to seven hours a week for one semester
+- Tutor in a Detroit Public School three to seven hours a week for one semester.

-- Detroit Fellows work three (earns 2 credits), five (earns 3 credits) or seven (earns 4 credits) hours per week at their assigned school.
-The schedule is established by you based on your availability and the number of credits for which you sign up.
-Tutors work during regularly scheduled school hours: 7:30 a.m.-3:30 p.m.
+- The tutoring schedule will be based on your availability and the number of credits for which you sign up.
+Tutors work during regularly scheduled school hours: 7:30 a.m. to 3:30 p.m.